Kingsmill massacre: Loyalist response

 I think Kingsmills forced people to ask themselves where they were going, especially the Protestant support base, the civilian support base – the people who were not members of the UVF but would let you use a building or a field.
 Those people, many of them withdrew.
 It wasn't because of anything the UVF did.
 It was fear of retaliation.

-No one was charged in relation to the Kingsmill massacre.
+No one was charged with the Kingsmill massacre.
 In August 2003, there were calls for the Police Service of Northern Ireland to reopen the files relating to the massacre.

 Republican response

-The IRA denied involvement in the attack but the double agent Sean O'Callaghan and others have alleged it was ordered by two IRA leaders, other republican leaders were reported to be very unhappy about it.
+The IRA denied involvement in the attack but the double agent Sean O'Callaghan and others have alleged it was ordered by two IRA leaders; other republican leaders were reported to be very unhappy about it.
 According to O'Callaghan, Gerry Adams said in an Army Council meeting, "there'll never again be another Kingsmill".
 One South Armagh IRA member allegedly resigned in disgust at the massacre.

 Toby Harnden said that IRA members in South Armagh who talked to him in the late 1990s generally condemned the massacre.
 One, Volunteer G, was quoted as saying that he "never agreed with Kingsmill".
 Another, Volunteer M, was quoted as saying that it was "a gut reaction [to the killing of Catholics] and a wrong one.
 The worst time in my life was in jail after Kingsmill.
 It was a dishonourable time".
 Republican activist Peter John Caraher said that those ultimately responsible were "the loyalists who shot the Reavey brothers".
 He added, "It was sad that those people [at Kingsmill] had to die, but I'll tell you something, it stopped any more Catholics being killed".
 This view was reiterated by a County Tyrone republican and Gaelic Athletic Association veteran who spoke to Ed Moloney.
 "It's a lesson you learn quickly on the football field...
 If you're fouled, you hit back".
 Colin Worton, whose brother was killed in the massacre, said "Kingsmill did stop Catholics being killed in South Armagh, but that doesn't justify it".

 In 2018 Sinn Féin politician John O'Dowd condemned the massacre as "shameful" and was backed by his party colleagues.
 O'Dowd's uncle and two of his cousins had been shot dead by loyalists in the day before the massacre.

+Inquest

+An inquest held to review the Kingsmill massacre found that it was "an overtly sectarian attack mounted by the IRA".
+The coroner, Judge Sherrard said it was an attack planned well in advance by a unit consisting of at least 12 IRA members.
+It found that the attack was "carried out by the IRA operating under the authority of the Army Council which had, in April 1975, given wide authorisation to IRA units".
+Judge Sherrard added that the IRA failed to engage with the inquest and that there was "no acknowledgement by the IRA of the utter wrongness of the atrocity, its impact on those bereaved or the damage caused to the entire community".